lucas56098/voronoi_mesh_project/README.md

 </p>

 ## Run options
-Now that we have a working installation here is an overview of what you can do with the command line interface.
+Now that we have a working installation, here is an overview of what you can do with the command line interface.

 `-n [int N_seeds]`                  : specify the number of seed points